SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Examples

-First, a \textit{symbolic} representation of the \LCDM{} model \texttt{M} is created.
-This is a standalone object designed to be interactively inspected and modified independently of numerics (see \cref{sec:modifying}).
-It contains every variable, parameter and equation of the cosmological model structured as a graph of submodels for each logically distinct (physical) component: the metric $g$, the gravitational theory $G$, photons $\gamma$, massless neutrinos $\nu$, massive neutrinos $h$, cold dark matter $c$, baryons $b$, the cosmological constant $\Lambda$ and inflation $I$.
-For example, \texttt{equations(M)} shows all model equations; \texttt{equations(M.G)} shows only the gravitational ones; \texttt{M.g.a} gives a handle to the scale factor variable $a(\tau)$ that \enquote{belongs} to the metric $g$; \texttt{M.b.Ω₀} is the density parameter $\Omega_{b0}$ in the baryon component $b$; and \texttt{parameters(M)} lists parameters of the model that the user may set.
-Everything displays with \LaTeX-compatibility in notebooks to encourage interactive use.
+First, a symbolic representation \texttt{M} of the \LCDM{} model is created.
+This is a standalone object designed to be interactively inspected and modified.
+It contains every variable, parameter, and equation of the model structured as one submodel per physical component: the metric $g$, gravitational theory $G$, photons $\gamma$, massless neutrinos $\nu$, massive neutrinos $h$, cold dark matter $c$, baryons $b$, the cosmological constant $\Lambda$, and inflation $I$.
+For example, \texttt{equations(M)} shows all its equations; \texttt{equations(M.G)} only the gravitational ones; \texttt{M.g.a} refers to the scale factor variable $a(\tau)$ that \enquote{belongs} to the metric $g$; \texttt{M.b.Ω₀} is the baryon density parameter $\Omega_{b0}$; and \texttt{parameters(M)} shows all parameters that can be set.
+Everything displays with \LaTeX-compatibility in notebooks and transparently shows the contents of the model.

-Second, the symbolic model is compiled to a \emph{numerical} problem \texttt{prob} with parameters \texttt{pars}.
-This is an expensive operation where the \enquote{magic} in \cref{sec:symbolicnumeric} happens: equations are checked for consistency and split into background and perturbation stages; observed and unknown variables are distinguished; fast ODE code is generated; background unknowns in the perturbations are replaced by splines; the Jacobian matrix is generated in numerical/analytical and dense/sparse form; and initial values are computed.
-One can customize whether stages should be separated, how the Jacobian should be generated, and so on.
-This is a separate step because it performs final transformations on the model \texttt{M} once the user has finished modifying and committed to it.
+Second, the symbolic model is compiled to a numerical problem \texttt{prob} with parameters \texttt{p}.
+This expensive step does the processing in Sect. \ref{sec:symbolicnumeric}: it checks equations for consistency; splits them into background and perturbation stages; distinguishes observed and unknown variables; generates fast code for ODEs and Jacobians in numerical or analytical and dense or sparse form; splines background unknowns in the perturbations; and finds initial conditions.
+Optional keyword arguments customize the compilation and control precisely how the problem is solved.
+This is a separate step because it does final transformations on the model \texttt{M} once the user has finished modifying and committed to it.